AxeldeRomblay/MLBox/docs/documentation.md

 Welcome to MLBox's documentation!
 ======================================

 This page is the official documentation for MLBox package.
 You will learn how to use all the features provided by this tool.
+Here is an extra-explanation of the different subpackages :  https://github.com/AxeldeRomblay/MLBox/blob/master/docs/MLBox.pdf

 ### Table of Contents